10 Best Fonts for Dyslexia

 3. Comic Sans

-Comic Sans is a much-maligned and unpopular font, especially among graphic designers.
-And yet, it’s also one of the most dyslexia-friendly fonts.
+Comic Sans is a much-maligned and unpopular font, especially among graphic designers, yet it’s one of the most dyslexia-friendly fonts.

 As the name implies, Comic Sans is a sans serif font.
 It was designed to mimic the typeface often used in comic books.
 Its playful design provides easy-to-distinguish letters that can be helpful for people with dyslexia.